 Create an overview map in the top-right corner with a U.S. border outline and Colorado's location in the U.S.

 Add color for visual appeal and further clarity

 Make a list of states and cities and add more states and cities

 Add a title to the map

 Create a bar chart to compare population numbers visually

 The possibilities are endless.

-SimpleGIS can also be used as a way to quickly test and visualize geospatial algorithms you come across.
-If you wanted to add more data layers you could create more lists but these lists would become difficult to manage.
-In that case you could use another Python module included in the standard distribution.
+SimpleGIS can also be used as a way to quickly test and visualize geospatial algorithms that you come across.
+If you want to add more data layers, you can create more lists, but these lists would become difficult to manage.
+In this case, you can use another Python module included in the standard distribution.
 The